San Diego Schools with Homeland Security Degrees

 Master of Science in Homeland Security

-Designed to prepare students for leadership roles at government agencies and security organizations, the program includes courses covering transnational crime, counter terrorism, emergency preparedness and border security, as well as study abroad opportunities.
-Students can also select elective topics from related fields of study, including courses in chemical analytics, management information systems and geological remote sensing.
+Designed to prepare students for leadership roles at government agencies and security organizations, the program includes courses covering cyber crime and cyber terrorism and emergency preparedness as well as study abroad opportunities.
+Students can also select elective topics from related fields of study, including courses in justice theory, decision support systems and global supply chain management.
 Students may also participate in the Scholars of Homeland Security student organization and conduct research on virtual emergency scenarios at the Visualization Center.